-This legislation establishes clear guardrails to align coverage of biomarker testing with reputable sources of robust evidence.
-Tests will not meet the criteria established in the legislation without having clear benefit to patients, and physicians will not order tests that won't provide useful information.
-Insurers are already covering much of this testing - this is about making sure plans play by the same rules and keep up with the science, so that patients get the testing they need to get the right treatment at the right time.
+This legislation establishes clear guardrails to align coverage of biomarker testing with robust and reputable sources of evidence.
+Tests will not meet the criteria spelled out without having clear benefit, and physicians will not order tests that won't provide useful information.
+Insurers are already covering much of this testing - this is about making sure plans play by the same rules and keep up with the science so that patients get the testing they need to get the right treatment at the right time.